-School Hours: 7:55 AM-3:20 PM Monday, Tuesday, Wednesday, Friday Busses arrive at approximately 7:40 AM
+School Hours: 7:55 AM-3:30 PM Monday, Tuesday, Wednesday, Friday Busses arrive at approximately 7:40 AM

+Thursday: 8:55 AM-3:30 PM

-Thursday: 8:55AM-3:20PM Busses arrive at approximately 8:45 AM
+Busses arrive at approximately 8:45 AM

-- We ask that parents drop students off after 7:45 (M,T,W, F) or 8:45 (Th).
-Staff supervision begins at 7:40. - Students may enter the locker area, hallways and classrooms at 7:50 a.m.
-(M, T, W, F), 8:50 (Th) when the first bell rings. - The instructional bell, signifying the beginning of class will ring at 7:55 a.m. on M, T, W, F and 8:55 a.m. on Th. - Students are expected to remain on school grounds once they have arrived. - Students are encouraged to arrive early for extra help from teachers.
-They may obtain a written pass from their teacher the previous day and should check-in through the main office before going to the classroom. - Students arriving to school after the instructional bell should report to the main office to sign in and receive a pass to class.

-School dismissal is 3:20 P.M.

-- Students missing the bus should return to the school office and call parents for pick-up. - Students should wait respectfully at the pick-up locations. - · Students should politely board their bus on time.
+- We ask that parents drop students off after 7:30 (M, T, W, F) or 8:30 (Th).
+Staff supervision begins at 7:30. - Students may enter the locker area, hallways, and classrooms at 7:50 a.m.
+(M, T, W, F), 8:50 (Th) when the first bell rings. - The instructional bell, signifying the beginning of class, will ring at 7:55 a.m. on M, T, W, and F and 8:55 a.m. on Th. - Students are expected to remain on school grounds once they have arrived. - Students are encouraged to arrive early for extra help from teachers.
+They may obtain a written pass from their teacher the previous day and should check in through the main office before going to the classroom. - Students arriving at school after the instructional bell should report to the main office to sign in and receive a pass to class. - · School dismissal is at 3:30 P.M. - Students missing the bus should return to the school office and call parents for pick-up. - Students should wait respectfully at the pick-up locations. - Students should politely board their bus on time.
 There is no staff supervision after 3:45.
 Students should leave school grounds promptly unless they are involved with a Teacher in after-school activities!